NairodGH/Kidiot/README.md

 As the baby:
 - Bathtub = press once to fill up then stay 4secs in it to drown
 - Cactus = press once to take 10 damage, 5secs cooldown
-- Electric outlet = maintain for 5secs to electrocute
+- Electric outlet = stay on it for 5secs to electrocute
-- Fridge = stay 5secs in it to freeze
+- Fridge = press once to open and stay in it to take 10 damage per second
-- Microwave = stay 3secs in it to gain a speed boost
+- Microwave = press once to open then stay 3secs in it to gain a speed boost
-- Oven = stay 3secs in it to take 10 damage per second until you die
+- Oven = press once to open then stay 3secs in it to take 1 damage per second
-- Vacuum cleaner = vacuums the mom into it for 3secs no matter where she was
+- Vacuum cleaner = press once to vacuum the mom into it for 3secs no matter where she was
 - WC = press once to teleport to the other toilet

 As the mom: